beancount/fava/src/fava/help/features.md

 ## Editor

 The [editor](../editor) provides a convenient way to edit the source file.
-The cursor will jump to the bottom of the file by default, or if the string `FAVA-INSERT-MARKER` is found in the file, to the line above it.
-If you want to use a file different from the main file to be opened by default, use the `default-file` option.
+If you want to use a file different from the main file to be opened by default, use the [`default-file`](./options#default-file) option.
+If you have [`insert-entry`](./options#insert-entry) options set, the cursor will by default jump to the (date-wise) latest one in the opened file.

-The editor supports auto-completion for account names and tags.
+The editor supports auto-completion for various entities, e.g., account names, payees, and tags.
 Trailing whitespace is highlighted in red.

 ## Queries